Chaostheorie/mdpdf/examples/example.md

 -   [x] not
 -   [ ] the
 -   [x] end

+Or take notes with unordered or ordered lists:

+-   notes
+-   are
+-   mandatory

+1. order
+2. is
+3. absolute

 | Tables | are      | supported | too                 |
 | ------ | -------- | --------- | ------------------- |